 Does MMS cost more than SMS?

-The cost can vary, but if you’re interested in using text messaging to communicate better with your customers, texting-for-business software is available at fair, straightforward pricing with the benefit of features that businesses need to grow.
+The cost can vary, but if you’re interested in using text messaging to communicate with your customers, texting-for-business software is available at fair, straightforward pricing with features that businesses need to grow.

-Zipwhip pricing is spaced out in three tiers and includes both SMS and MMS messages in each package.
+Zipwhip pricing is spaced out in separate tiers and includes both SMS and MMS messages in each package.

-Interested in learning more about how texting can help you reach customers faster?
+Interested in learning more about how texting can help strengthen your relationship with customers?
 Download our free e-book The Ultimate Guide to Texting Your Customers.